Cabela’s in Fort Oglethorpe closes its doors after five years

 According to Barclift, the county was able to recoup that investment five years ahead of schedule in 2017.

-For consumers looking to purchase outdoor equipment provided by the company, Bass Pro Shops is located at 638 Camp Jordan Parkway of I-75 exit 1 in East Ridge, Tenn.
+For consumers looking to purchase outdoor equipment provided by the company, Bass Pro Shops is located at 638 Camp Jordan Parkway off I-75 exit 1 in East Ridge, Tenn.

 Officials with the company say Bass Pro Shops will continue to redeem Cabela’s gift cards, and earn or redeem points from CLUB credit and Outdoor Rewards cards at the Bass Pro Shops location.